 CAPS is one of the three offices that are part of the Center for Counseling, Health, and Wellness.
 At CHW, we recognize that our patients and clients are whole people whose mental and physical health needs are intimately linked.
 This is why we utilize a model of care that provides integrated medical, mental health, and health promotion services that support both mind and body.

-Our staff consists of medical providers from the HAMMOND HEALTH CENTER, Mental Health counselors, Psychiatrists, and Psychiatric Nurse Practitioners from CAPS, and Health Promotion specialists from the CENTER FOR HEALTH PROMOTION, and others.
+Our staff consists of Mental Health counselors from CAPS, and Health Promotion specialists from the CENTER FOR HEALTH PROMOTION, and others.
 We provide integrated services through collaborative teams and secure electronic records and communications.
+We ask for written consent from CAPS clients for collaboration with medical providers at Cayuga Health at IC if this is a benefit to the treaatment.

-Your medical care, counseling, wellness coaching, and other visits at the Center for Counseling, Health, and Wellness are confidential.
-Your Health Records are maintained through a secure electronic health record (EHR) system, accessible only to the Center for Counseling, Health, and Wellness staff.
+Your visits at the Center for Counseling and Psychological Services are confidential.
+Your Health Records are maintained through a secure electronic health record (EHR) system, accessible only to the CAPS staff.
 The privacy of this information is protected by law.
 Health care records are completely separate from all other college records.
-Center for Counseling, Health and Wellness staff members confer with one another as needed to provide integrated care for you.
-In the event of your emergency treatment at Cayuga Medical Center or another hospital, the hospital and CHW providers will share relevant health information for continuity of care.
-Otherwise, CHW will not release any information about you without your written permission, except as authorized or required by law, or in our judgment as necessary to protect you or others from a serious threat to health or safety.
+CAPS staff members may confer with one another as needed to provide integrated care for you.
+In the event of emergency treatment at Cayuga Medical Center or another hospital, the hospital and CAPS providers will share relevant health information for continuity of care.
+Otherwise, we will not release any information about you without your written permission, except as authorized or required by law, or in our judgment as necessary to protect you or others from a serious threat to health or safety.

 Confidentiality For Minors (17 yo and under)